jeftegoes/ExampleWebApiEntryWithXMLAndJsonMOVED/README.md

 ## What is this project

-This is a sample project showing how to accept body in format json (application/json) or xml (application/xml).
+This is a sample project showing how to accept body in format xml (application/xml) or json (application/json).

 ## Project type console